Orienting Words

 2.1 Even

-The adverb even is argumentative in:
+The adverb even is argumentative in the following statement:

-Leo has a bachelor’s degree and even a master’s degree.
+(1) Leo has a bachelor’s degree and even a master’s degree.

-The relative positions of p and p’ on this scale depend on the speaker:
+The relative positions of p and p’ on this scale depend on the speaker.

 We had a great meal, we even had cheese pasta.